FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-ruby-rails-api.md

 ruby setup.rb
 ```

 If you want, you can http://localhost:9011[login to your instance] and examine the new API configuration the script created for you.
+You'd navigate to the <span class="breadcrumb">Applications</span> tab to do so.

 ## Create Your {{page.technology}} API